FirstLegoLeague/flljudging/readme.md

 For more information on the requirements refer to the [documentation](/description.md) file.

 ## Development
-This application is made using [**Angular**](https://angular.io).
+This application is made using [**Angularjs**](https://angularjs.org).
 Like the [*scoring*](https://github.com/firstlegoleague/fllscoring) it is the ambition to support a wide range of configurations.

 #### Installation for development
 The easiest way to install this application is using [NodeJS](https://nodejs.org) and clone this repository.
 Then use `npm install --save-dev` to install the dependencies.
 See the [wiki/code](https://github.com/firstlegoleague/flljudging/wiki/code) for the list of packages this project uses.

-Use `ng serve` (needs the *@angule/cli* dev-dependency) to start serving the application.
-Go to *http://localhost:4200* in your web browser to see the application work.
-After each save of a file, Angular will automatically reload the page.
+Use `node localserver` to start serving the application.
+Go to *http://localhost:1391* in your web browser to see the application work.
+You can use the `-p <port>` option to set an preferred port instead of the standard port *1391*.

 #### Contribution
 We appreciate contribution and feedback.
 If you want to contribute please fork this repository and make a pull-request.
 Read the [issues](https://github.com/firstlegoleague/flljudging/issues) and the [wiki](https://github.com/firstlegoleague/flljudging/wiki) to see what we are working on and where we need help.

-The application core can be found in the */src*-folder.
-The main application can be found in the */src/app*-folder.

 ## Project
 We try to keep the application modular since it has a lot of different functionalities.
 The overview of modules can be find on the [wiki](https://github.com/firstlegoleague/flljudging/wiki).